Monsaiaung/election-analysis/README.md

 * ### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-The winner candidate was Diana DeGette with the vote count of 272,892 which was 73.8% of the toatl vote.
+The winner candidate was Diana DeGette with the vote count of 272,892 which was 73.8% of the total vote.

 ![election_analysis_text_file](Screenshots/election_analysis_text_file.png)

 ## Election-Audit Summary

+Working with big election data it is necessary to use the right tool to count the votes of the candidates and the most county votes with accuracy and efficiency.
+By using the the programming tools and code made in Python and VSC, the election commission could utilize in analyzing other elections in different year or counties with some modifications.

+### Example 1
+By downloading a new set of data file(.csv) in the Resources folder, the election commission can replace the data need to analyze in the line
+“file_to_load = os.path.join(“Resources”, “new_data.csv “)

+### Example 2